 There is a strong commitment towards excellence in all areas of Performing Arts.

 In fourth term our Performing Arts focus is to create, rehearse and polish a performance for the End of Year Celebration, as a culmination of the year’s learning.
 This concert is a highly regarded school community event.

 The following co-curricula opportunities are provided for students with interests and talents in The Performing Arts.

-During terms 1, 2 and 3, the Senior Choir directs its energy to preparing for the Festival of Music held in August / September when this hard working and committed group of Year 5, 6 and 7 students have the opportunity to perform in the Festival Theatre.
-Singing lessons are provided for students who have successfully auditioned to sing solo for the school choir and this may lead to students singing solo for the Festival of Music concert.
+During terms 1, 2 and 3, the Senior Choir directs its energy to preparing for the Festival of Music held in August / September when this hard working and committed group of Year 5 and 6 students have the opportunity to perform at the Festival Theatre.
+Students can audition to sing solo for the school choir and/or the dance troupe and this may lead to students performing in the Festival of Music concert.

 "I believe arts education in music theatre, dance, and the visual arts is one of the most creative ways we have to find the gold that is buried just beneath the surface.
 They (children) have an enthusiasm for life, a spark of creativity, and vivid imaginations that need training - training that prepares them, to become confident young men and women."Richard W. Riley, Former US Secretary of Education